San Antonio Western Heritage Parade and Cattle Drive: The Colorful Old West

 Lassoers languidly launch lariats as they lope down the lane.

-If you are staying in the one of the hotels near the Alamo or the Riverwalk at this time of year, it would be wonderfully memorable to stroll over to Alamo Plaza to enjoy this colorful free parade.
+Certainly, if you are staying in the one of the hotels near the Alamo or the Riverwalk at this time of year, it would be wonderfully memorable to stroll over to Alamo Plaza to enjoy this colorful, free San Antonio rodeo parade.

 The Western Heritage Parade and Cattle Drive is part of a Western Heritage Weekend that features a number of events in downtown San Antonio.
-These include a Stampede 5K run/walk before the parade (Saturday, February 1st 9:30-11:00 AM) and a Wrangler Breakfast (authentic chuckwagon breakfast) at La Villita (Saturday, February 1).
-Plus, a Vaquero Cook-Off features stars of Tex Mex cuisine like chili con carne (Friday, January 31, 5:00 – 9:00 PM ), and carne guisada, charro/borracho beans, and menudo (Saturday, February 1, 2020 from 9:00 AM – 9:00 PM)
+These include a Stampede 5K run/walk before the parade (Saturday, February 5th 9:30-11:00 AM), as well as a Wrangler Breakfast (authentic chuckwagon breakfast, biscuits and gravy, and vendor booths) at Santa Rosa St. between Houston and Commerce Streets (Saturday, February 5, 9:00 am to 12:00 noon).
+Plus, a Vaquero Cook-Off and Concert will feature stars of Tex Mex cuisine like chili con carne, carne guisada, charro/borracho beans, and menudo (Saturday, February 5, 2022 from 8:00 AM – 11:00 PM, free to the public, after the parade).

 So in conclusion, take advantage and enjoy all the fun and colorful cultural legacy of Texas and the Old West!
 Get all the details about Western Heritage Weekend here.